lnx1288/COA-all-in-one/contents/identity-management/Identity-management.md

 Keystone supports multiple forms of authentication, including login name and password, token-based credentials, and REST API logins.

-__IMPORTANT NOTE__:

-  The Keystone operational scope is limited to the Openstack services, users, projects, etc. This means that, for example, if you create a new user that needs permissions to launch VMs in a given Openstack project, Keystone will be in charge of the authentication steps for this user.
-However,if you deploy a certain application within Openstack, let's say, a VM with an email server running on it, Keystone __will not have anything to do__ with the authentication of the users using the email server itself.
+__IMPORTANT NOTE__: The Keystone operational scope is limited to the Openstack services, users, projects, etc. This means that, for example, if you create a new user that needs permissions to launch VMs in a given Openstack project, Keystone will be in charge of the authentication steps for this user.
+However, if you deploy a certain application within Openstack, let's say, a VM with an email server running on it, Keystone __won't have anything to do__ with the authentication of the users using the email server itself.
 ### Key Keystone concepts

 __Reference__: [Keystone Concepts](https://docs.openstack.org/keystone/latest/getting-started/architecture.html)